-Cobalt exchange-traded funds (ETFs) offer exposure to a metal that plays a vital role in modern technology.
+Cobalt exchange-traded funds (ETFs) offer exposure to a metal that is vital to modern technology.
 Cobalt is typically produced as a byproduct of copper and nickel mining and is used across industrial, commercial, and defense applications.

-Demand in recent years has been driven largely by electric vehicles, where cobalt is a key ingredient in lithium-ion batteries.
-As EV adoption grows, long-term demand for cobalt is expected to rise.
+Demand in recent years has grown, driven largely by electric vehicles, where cobalt is a key ingredient in lithium-ion batteries.
+As EV adoption grows, long-term demand for cobalt will rise.

 Because few companies mine cobalt as a primary product, direct exposure can be hard to find.
 Cobalt-focused ETFs provide a more diversified way to invest in the sector.
 Below, we highlight some of the top cobalt ETFs to consider.